BurnySc2/python-sc2/README.md

 ```
 or directly from develop branch:
 ```
-pip install pipenv
+pip install poetry
 pip install --upgrade --force-reinstall https://github.com/BurnySc2/python-sc2/archive/develop.zip
 ```
-Both commands will use the `sc2` library folder, so you will not be able to have Dentosal's and this fork installed at the same time, unless you use virtual environments or pipenv.
+Both commands will use the `sc2` library folder, so you will not be able to have Dentosal's and this fork installed at the same time, unless you use virtual environments or poetry.

 ### StarCraft II
 You'll need a StarCraft II executable.
 If you are running Windows or macOS, just install the normal SC2 from blizzard app.
 [The free starter edition works too.](https://us.battle.net/account/sc2/starter-edition/).
 Linux users get the best experience by installing the Windows version of StarCraft II with [Wine](https://www.winehq.org).
 Linux user can also use the [Linux binary](https://github.com/Blizzard/s2client-proto#downloads), but it's headless so you cannot actually see the game.